 Entrants must be 18 years or older to enter the contest.
 Misrepresentation of age, upon discovery, will forfeit entry and fees to the contest.
 Contest is void where prohibited by law.

-All persons from anywhere in the world are eligible; however the material submitted must be in English or French.
+All persons from anywhere in the world are eligible; however the material submitted must be in English.